ankitmohanty18/100DaysOfCode/README.md

  <li><b>Day 60: Nov 19,2022</b>

  Learnt about the basic types of navigation on websites and how the navigation process works in React

+ <li><b>Day 61: Nov 20,2022</b>

+ Installed React Router and learnt to use it to create navbar to replicate the functionalities of regular HTML

 </body>